kyverno/policy-reporter/README.md

 ![Prometheus Metrics](https://github.com/fjogeleit/policy-reporter/blob/main/docs/images/prometheus.png?raw=true)

-## Policy Report UI
+## Policy Reporter UI

-You can use the Policy Reporter as standalone Application along with the [Policy Report UI](https://github.com/fjogeleit/policy-reporter-ui).
+You can use the Policy Reporter as standalone Application along with the [Policy Reporter UI](https://github.com/fjogeleit/policy-reporter-ui).

 The UI is provided as optional Helm Sub Chart and can be enabled by setting `ui.enabled` to `true`.